Presentation of the department

 Vincent Dumontet is a Pharmacist and Doctor of the University Paris V René Descartes – PhD defended in 2000 under the direction of Thierry Sévenet and Françoise Guéritte.
 He joined the CNRS in 2000 as a Research Engineer at the ICSN in Thierry Sévenet, Françoise Guéritte and Daniel Guénard team, and worked on plant crop programs and research projects in phytochemistry on endemic plants (New Caledonia, Vietnam, Madagascar, Uganda).
 He received an HDR in November 2014.
 Since December 2014, he is responsible for the Laboratory of Medicinal Plants of Noumea, the advanced antenna of ICSN in New Caledonia, where he implements link research with the Department of Natural Products and Medicinal Chemistry.

 Véronique Eparvier is graduated with two Master’s degrees: Sciences of Agro-resources (National Polytechnic Institute of Toulouse), and Anthropology (Laboratory of Human Ecology and Anthropology, Aix-Marseille III University) and since 2005 with a PhD, specialty “Chemistry of Natural Substances” from the National Museum of Natural History, thesis obtained under the direction of Françoise Guéritte and Thierry Sévenet at the ICSN.
 In 2006, she joined the CNRS-Guyane as a Research Engineer to set up the program “Chimiodiversity of the French-Guiana Flora “.
 She was recruited at the CNRS-Guyane in 2008.
 She joined the ICSN in 2011 where she participates in the development of research programs on symbiotic microorganisms and developed a strain library.
-She received an HDR in October 2013.
+She obtained her HDR in October 2013 and she is CNRS research director since 2020; she leads the Functional Chemistry-Chemical Ecology team.

 Catherine Guillou studied Biochemistry and Organic Chemistry at Pierre et Marie Curie University (Paris VI).
 She received her PhD in Organic Chemistry from the University of Paris Sud (Orsay) under the supervision of Pierre Potier and C. Thal in 1991.
 After a post-doctoral training with C. Mioskovski and J.P.
 Lellouche (CEA, Saclay), she was appointed CNRS researcher at the Institute de Chimie des Substances Naturelles in Gif-sur-Yvette in 1993.
 She was promoted Research Director DR2 in 2004 and DR1 in 2018.
 Her research focuses on the development of new methodologies, their application to the total synthesis, biological studies of natural products and the design of enzyme inhibitors involved in cancer and Alzheimer’s disease.